twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/agent-automation/README.md

 # how does it work?

 When enabled, this feature listens for taskReceived events and evaluates whether the tasks matches any configuration sets and if so executes SelectTask & AcceptTask action as configured.
-This feature also listens for the taskWrapup event and if the task matches any configuration it sets a timeout period as configured which triggers a CompleteTask action.
+This feature also loads a renderless component on the task canvas at wrapup.
+When the compoonent mounts, if there is a matching task configuration then a timeout is set per the task configurration that triggers a CompleteTask action.